Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank D. Bonheure, A. Iacopetti and S. Terracini for sharing their insight on the problem.
-In particular, we thank the first two for detailed discussions about the results in \cite{bcf,bpd,bi_ARMA,bi_new}.
-This work was initiated when J.B. and N.I. visited Scuola Normale Superiore in 2017.
+The authors would like to express their gratitude to the anonymous referees for their comments, especially to the one who suggested the example in Remark \ref{rem:smooth-mc-ls} and the application of Theorem \ref{teo_nolight} in the proof of Theorem \ref{teo_bocofo} $(ii)$.
+They wish to thank D. Bonheure and A. Iacopetti for detailed discussions about the results in \cite{bcf,bpd,bi_ARMA,bi_new}, S. Terracini for sharing her insights on the problem, and L. Maniscalco, who carefully read the manuscript and spotted a mistake in Proposition \ref{1001} in an earlier version of the paper.
+This work initiated when J.B. and N.I. visited Scuola Normale Superiore in 2017.
 They would like to express their gratitude for their hospitality and support during their visit to Scuola Normale Superiore.
-J.B. was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(No. NRF-2019R1A5A1028324) N.I. was supported by JSPS KAKENHI Grant Numbers JP 16K17623, 17H02851, 19H01797 and 19K03590.
+J.B. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2019R1A5A1028324) N.I. was supported by JSPS KAKENHI Grant Numbers JP 16K17623, 17H02851, 19H01797 and 19K03590.
 A.M. has been supported by the project {\em Geometric problems with loss of compactness} from the Scuola Normale Superiore and by GNAMPA as part of INdAM.

 \textbf{Conflict of Interest.} The authors have no conflict of interest.